-CitizenMe started in 2014, long before the term zero-party data was coined, never mind being the hot topic of the data research and marketing worlds.
-Even then we were true believers in the power of ethical data to transform our digital society for the better.
-We also knew that the status quo of mass data harvesting without true user consent had to change.
+CitizenMe started in 2014, long before the term zero-party data was coined, never mind being the hot topic of the AI, data research and marketing worlds.
+Even then we were true believers in the power of Human Centred Data to transform our digital society for the better.
+We also knew that the status quo of mass data harvesting without proper user consent would have to change.

 So we began to build that change.

 The mission was clear: everyone connected to the internet is a digital citizen who deserves more control over and value from their data.
 When this happens we unlock exponential new value for everyone.